freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/040_A_Sorted_Table/+page.md

     import { Button } from 'flowbite-svelte';

     // This component replaces the component for "timeSlots: Slot[];" from model unit "Schedule".
-    // This property is a parts list, therefore the external box to use is an ExternalPartListBox.
+    // This property is a parts list, therefore the external box to use is an PartListReplacerBox.
     // Props
-    let { editor, box }: FreComponentProps<ExternalPartListBox> = $props();
+    let { editor, box }: FreComponentProps<PartListReplacerBox> = $props();

     // The following three functions need to be included for the editor to function properly.
     // Please, set the focus to the first editable/selectable element in this component.